AlexsLemonade/alsf-scpca/aws/setup-log.md

 Briefly:
 1. We used the base AMI _Amazon ECS-Optimized Amazon Linux AMI_. (note, not Amazon Linux 2).
-This was launched with an 80GB EBS volume for data (compared to teh default 22) in addition to the base 8GB boot volume.
+This was launched with an 80GB EBS volume for data (compared to the default 22) in addition to the base 8GB boot volume.

 2. All packages were updated with `sudo yum update`
 3. `/etc/sysconfig/docker-storage` edited to include `--storage-opt dm.basesize=40GB`